Moving to Auckland from Australia

 Transferring money to Auckland

-If you’re about to move to Auckland, you’ll probably need to convert some of your savings into New Zealand dollars.
+If you’re thinking of moving to Auckland, you’ll probably need to convert some of your Australian dollars into New Zealand dollars.

 Auckland isn’t just big mountains and pretty islands – its economy is something to be reckoned with.
 The city is New Zealand’s strongest economic power, contributing nearly 40% of the country’s annual GDP and over 34% of its employment.
 Likewise, the Ports of Auckland handle about 31% of New Zealand’s annual container trade.
 It’s no overstatement to say that Auckland is probably one of the most overachieving non-capital cities in the world.
 Loads of big-name companies have set up offices in the northern city, including Microsoft, Vodafone, PwC, Deloitte, Unilever and Mars.